jorritspee/Application-on-Nuts-Notified-Pull/README.md

 }
 ```

 This <<use case specific filler service name>>-notify endpoint should be the basepath on which notifications can be received regarding the Workflow-Task resource.
 The notification endpoint URL should not be registered with a / at the end.
 The next section describes the notification mechanism.
-This is therefore a notification that a new (or changed) Workflow-Task resource is ready at the placer organization.
+This is therefore a notification that a new (or changed) Workflow-Task resource is ready at the Sending Organization.

 ### 4.1.3 Notification protocol

-When a Workflow task is added, the placer system will send a notification to the previously registered endpoint of the filler system.
+When a Workflow task is added, the Sending System will send a notification to the previously registered endpoint of the Receiving System.
 This notification is structured using a FHIR Task-resource (in short: "Notification-Task") in accordance with the below specs.
 The application on Nuts reuses the [specification of the Notfication-Task](https://vzvz.atlassian.net/wiki/spaces/Twiincon/pages/331847512/10.3.1+Twiin-01+Send+Notification+Task#Request-message) that is part of TTA FHIR Notified Pull, with the following changes:

 | Attribute                        | Card.           | Description                                                                                                                                         |
 |----------------------------------|-----------------|-----------------------------------------------------------------------------------------------------------------------------------------------------|